 - Ensure proper biomechanics during lifting

-- Begin phase 1 strength – 3x per week
+- Begin phase 1 strength (from video above) – 3x per week

 - Continue mobility program – 3x per week

 - Progress squatting difficulty – More upright squat variations, more loading, greater depths (greater knee flexion angles)